How to Read a VIN on a Car (Vehicle Identification Number)

 The Tenth Character of the VIN is the Model Year of the Vehicle

-The tenth number of a Vehicle ID Number describes the manufactured year.
+The tenth Vehicle ID Number describes the year the vehicle was manufactured.
 It is the most commonly referenced number in a VIN.

 Car VIN# 1HGCG1659WA029633